AhmedUKamel/CS241-Object-Oriented-Programming/README.md

 # Java
 ## Object-Oriented Programming

-This repository include the all solution of Tasks of Java.
+This repository include the all solution of Tasks for Java.

 Available : <br>
-Task 1
+Task 1 <br>
 Task 2

 Support me with follow :)